Top-Grade TPU 3D Printing Filament for Flexible Parts

 Does TPU filament absorb moisture easily?

 Yes.
-TPU is hygroscopic, meaning it absorbs moisture from the air.
-Always store it in airtight containers with silica gel to prevent print issues.
+TPU is highly hygroscopic, meaning it readily absorbs moisture from the air.
+This can cause print issues.